-The framework that has been applied is set out in the Post-16 Audit Code of Practice 2016 to 2017 issued by the Department for Education.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the Education and Skills Funding Agency has other assurance arrangements in place.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice (the "ACoP") issued by the ESFA.
+In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the ESFA has other assurance arrangements in place.

 We are independent of Boston College in accordance with the ethical requirements that are applicable to this engagement and we have fulfilled our ethical requirements in accordance with these requirements.
-We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion
+We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion.